Recto hemorrhagic colitis

 It can occur inminor forms (60% of cases), localized to the rectum, with superficial lesions.
 Moderate forms (25%) are generally more widespread andserious forms (15%) sometimes occur immediately, sometimes they are an aggravation of an initially minor or moderate attack.
 These serious forms can, in some cases, endanger the patient's life.

-Much more widespread in Anglo-Saxon and Scandinavian countries, it nevertheless affects 3 to 10 people per 100 in northern France.
-The subjects are often young, from 00 to 20 years old, with a slight female predominance.
+Much more widespread in the Anglo-Saxon and Scandinavian countries, it nevertheless affects 3 to 10 people for 100 00.
+The subjects are often young, from 20 to 35 years old, with a slight female predominance.

 It may be due to genetic factors (5 to 10% of cases), but also to environmental factors.